waffle-gl/waffle/README.txt

     - OpenGL ES1
     - OpenGL ES2

-Waffle does not yet support selection of OpenGL version and profile, but that's on the short todo list.

 Waffle supports, or has planned support, for the following window systems:
     - Android   (planned)
     - Apple/GLX (planned)